rbtreeman/rbProjectTIER_STATA/processing-and-analysis/importable-data/README.md

 (1) The original data file is in a format that R can open or import.

-This case obviously applies if the original data file is in R’s `.Rdata` format.
+This case obviously applies if the original data file is in Stata’s `.dta` format.
+Files in `.dta` format can be opened with Stata’s `use` command.

 This case also applies to files that are not in `.Rdata` format, but that can be opened with R. For example, R’s `read.csv()` command can